sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 Generating MetaFrames
 =====================

-One of the main features of metasyn is to create a :obj:`MetaFrame <metasyn.dataset.MetaFrame>`, an object which captures the essential aspects of the dataset, including variable names, types, data types, the percentage of missing values, and distribution attributes. :obj:`MetaFrame <metasyn.dataset.MetaFrame>` objects essentially capture all the information needed to generate a synthetic dataset that aligns with the original dataset.
+One of the main features of metasyn is to create a :obj:`MetaFrame <metasyn.metaframe.MetaFrame>`, an object which captures the essential aspects of the dataset, including variable names, types, data types, the percentage of missing values, and distribution attributes. :obj:`MetaFrame <metasyn.metaframe.MetaFrame>` objects essentially capture all the information needed to generate a synthetic dataset that aligns with the original dataset.

 .. image:: /images/pipeline_estimation_simple.png
    :alt: MetaFrame Generation Flow